Ayu0404/python/README.md

 1. Sending Motiational Quote on a day of the weel.
 2. Sending happy birthday email from a csv if the date and the month are the same as the day today.

+## Day 33

+## API Introduction

+ISS Space Station Tracker - Using the ISS API to check it's position against my position, an email is delivered notifying that the ISS is above you in the night sky.